EternityForest/THUNDERWARS/README.md

 * What do you want to change about your approach or posture next week?
 * What unused resources, spaces, or abilities have you noticed that you could apply?
-* Are you focusing too much on any specific strategies or tools, and potentially missing other possibilities?
+* Are you focusing too much on any specific strategies or tools, and potentially missing other possibilities?[^2]
-* Are any small details either being ignored or consuming more time than they should be?
+* Are any small details either being ignored or consuming more time than they should be?[^3]

 ### 🎯 NEXT WEEK'S DIRECTIVES